BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Neck-Transplant.md

 Once we like the look of it, we can go into Edit Mode again for the modded head.
 Turn on Snap (the Magnet) and select Vertex.
+Now with the move tool we can snap all vertices to the corresponding ones on the neck ring.
+With X-Symmetry on, theoretically only one side is needed, but depending on the symmetry of the mesh itself if may not work entirely (we can fix this later)

 ![necktransplant-snap-clip.gif](/tutorials/visual/necktransplant-snap-clip.gif)